diegomarzo/diegomarzo.github.io/_drafts/vpc.md

 There are several reason why you could want to access VPC private component, for example, you do not want anybody to access your DEV enviroment, or for example, here is a section of your system that you want to restrict access.

 Pre-requisites:
-We are going to use as a base our existing cloud formation template that can be find here:
+We are going to use as a base our existing cloud formation template that can be find here: [link to post that has external elements in the stack]

 *Note*: This cloud formation template has an output section we will use in this one with the VPC, the Route Table and the Internet Gateway.